mavlink/mavlink-devguide/en/services/gimbal_v2.md

 If all gimbal devices should be controlled (on the component that has the gimbal managers), this param/field can be set to 0 (signalling "all").

+#### Addressing of non-MAVLink gimbal devices  {#non_mavlink_gimbal_device_addressing}

+Non-MAVLink gimbal devices are gimbal that don't expose the MAVLink API but instead are connected to the gimbal manager using some other protocol.
+For instance, this could be a PWM gimbal connected to an autopilot.

+For these cases, there needs to be a way to address such a gimbal specifically, and a way to send out the `GIMBAL_DEVICE_` messages, so that they can re mapped back to the respecive gimbal manager.

+The solution chosen for this case is to use the numbers 2 to 6 as magic numbers for the `gimbal_device_id`.
+This means that the numbers 2 to6 can't be used as MAVLink component IDs for any components involved as gimbal managers or gimbal devices.

+- A **gimbal manager** advertises that it implements the gimbal device "itself" by setting `gimbal_device_id` to 2 to 6.
+It will also send out the requested gimbal device messages from the same component ID.
+It will set the field in `gimbal_device_id` of [GIMBAL_DEVICE_ATTITUDE_STATUS](#GIMBAL_DEVICE_ATTITUDE_STATUS).

+- A **ground station** addresses a gimbal device by sending commands to the gimbal manager and specifiying the `gimbal_device_id` 2 to 6.

 ## Implementation and Messages